 Safety and security students at Embry-Riddle can take advantage of unique, modern facilities and gain access to an archive of rare materials.

-The Daytona Beach Campus has dedicated lab space for the safety and security degrees.
+- The Daytona Beach Campus has dedicated lab space for the safety and security degrees.
 The Aircraft Accident Forensics Lab, or Crash Lab, gives students hands-on experience in aviation accident investigation.

-Embry-Riddle Worldwide delivers a quality academic experience with world-class faculty educators with hands-on industry experience in our three academic colleges and our Online Campus.
+- Embry-Riddle Worldwide delivers a quality academic experience by expert faculty educators with hands-on industry experience in our three academic colleges and Online Campus.
 Flexible scheduling and locations close to home are specifically suited for busy working professionals, active-duty military and veterans, and students with families.

 - EagleVision, a virtual classroom, combines the power of web video conferencing and learning management system software to maximize the benefits of synchronous and asynchronous virtual learning environments.